 Mr. Climan was included in The National Law Journal’s list of the 100 most influential lawyers in America.
-In 2014 and 2011, he was named one of the ten most highly regarded M&A lawyers in the world by the International Who’s Who of Merger and Acquisition Lawyers.
-He was also named one of the top 100 lawyers in California by the Daily Journal in 2010, 2011, 2012 and 2013.
-Mr. Climan is ranked in Band 1 for California Corporate/M&A in Chambers USA and is also included in Chambers Global; The Best Lawyers in America; and The International Who’s Who of Corporate Governance Lawyers.
+In 2015, he was named one of the ten most highly regarded M&A and Governance lawyers in the world by Who’s Who Legal, and was also one of 50 lawyers recognized as “Legends of the 500,” who have made Lawdragon’s list of the 500 leading lawyers in America every years it has been published.
+He was also named one of the top 100 lawyers in California by the Daily Journal in 2010, 2011, 2012, 2013 and 2014.
+Mr. Climan is ranked in Band 1 for California Corporate/M&A in Chambers USA.

 Other programs on M&A issues that Mr. Climan has co-chaired include: